We need to find common ground on sustainable fisheries

 We wouldn’t be alone.
 A number of fisheries around the world have already adopted this approach, including the groundfish fishery in British Columbia, Canada.
 Although the Canadian fishing industry was reluctant at first, they are now big proponents of the technology and are reaping the benefits of healthy and sustainable stocks.
 And more information is leading to increased quotas and more sustainable management of the fishery.
 This could also be the future for fishing in the UK.

-Under a Greener UK pillar of work on marine and fisheries, Client Earth, Greenpeace, RSPB, Marine Conservation Society, New Economics Foundation, The Pew Trusts, The Wildlife Trusts and WWF, are working together to identify the best way to deliver sustainable fisheries management.
+Under a Greener UK pillar of work on marine and fisheries, Client Earth, Greenpeace, RSPB, Marine Conservation Society, New Economics Foundation, The Pew Trusts, The Wildlife Trusts and WWF, are working together to promote sustainable fisheries management and a healthy marine environment.

 [Image: Back with the Catch, Southend-on-Sea, courtesy of Geraint Rowland from Flickr Creative Commons]